ghc-proposals/ghc-proposals/proposals/0409-exportable-named-default.rst

 .. ticket-url::
 .. implemented::
 .. highlight:: haskell
-.. header:: This proposal was `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/409>`_.
+.. header:: This proposal was `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/409>`_ and `amended by this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/672>`_.
 .. sectnum::
 .. contents::